-In the meantime melt some of your favorite chocolate or candy melts.
+While the truffles are in the fridge chilling, melt some of your favorite chocolate or candy melts.
 I dipped half of my truffles in white chocolate candy melts and half in light cocoa candy melts.
 You could use any kind of chocolate or even different colors of candy melts.

-When dipping something, I like to melt the chocolate or candy melts in a double boiler so that the chocolate/melts stay warm and melted.
+When dipping candy such as these truffles, I like to melt the chocolate or candy melts in a double boiler so that the chocolate/melts stay warm and melted.
 If you use the microwave method the chocolate/melts may cool and thicken quickly making it hard to dip.

-Once the chocolate/melts are smooth, get ready to dip.
-I used a plastic dipper (I didn’t realize I even owned one, but happened to run across it while looking for some candy melts in my cabinets) but you could use a fork or something that will let some of the excess chocolate run off.
+Once the chocolate is smooth, get ready to dip.
+I used a plastic candy dipper.
+I didn’t realize I even owned one, but happened to run across it while looking for some candy melts in my cabinets.
+You could also use a fork or something that will let some of the excess chocolate run off.

 After you dip the truffles place them back in the fridge for a few minutes for the chocolate to set.
 Or if it’s not too hot in your kitchen you can leave them on the counter for the chocolate to set.
 Before the chocolate sets you can add sprinkles to the top of the truffles if you want.

 Once the chocolate is set you can drizzle more chocolate on top of the candies using a fork.
-Make sure the chocolate you are drizzling with is warm and thin.
+Make sure the chocolate is warm and thin.
 If it’s too cool and thick it won’t drizzle well and will get clumpy.

 I had some leftover colored candy melts from different recipes that I melted in the microwave (you don’t need much to drizzle).

 If you have leftover chocolate or candy melts.
-Pour it onto some wax paper in a thin layer then let it cool and set.
-Break it into pieces and store it in a sealed bag.
-I put my candies in mini cupcake liners to make them easier to handle.
-Time to enjoy your cute little truffles!
+Pour it onto some wax paper in a thin layer then let it cool until set.
+Break it into pieces and store in a sealed bag.

 Cake Batter Truffles